 Allows you to create a media Collection in your Library to share with instructors or students outside of an Echo360 (EchoVideo) course.
 You can set various permissions for what they are allowed to do with your media.

-Set up automatic copying of your recorded class meetings from Teams to your Library.
-Embed your videos in Canvas Modules or publish them to an EchoVideo course (utilizes the Active Learning Platform).
+Set up automatic copying of your recorded class meetings from Teams to your EchoVideo Library.
+Then, embed your videos in Canvas Modules or publish automatically to an EchoVideo course.

-Use the easy embed button in Canvas via the Rich Content Editor to embed, create new, or upload new recordings.
+Embed your media in Canvas via the Rich Content Editor to create new, reuse content, or upload media.
 Embed content within an Announcement, Assignment, Discussion, Page, etc.).
 Students can interact with your recordings or polls on a computer or on a mobile device.

 Explore a collection of questions and their answers when using EchoVideo in your classes no matter how you're teaching them.